-Delicious monster meatballs that if not famous already, will soon be famous among your family and friends.
+Sue’s “Almost Famous” Meatballs are delicious monster meatballs that if not famous already, soon will be among your family and friends.

 Sue’s “Almost Famous” Meatballs

 My meatballs are “almost famous.”

 “Almost?”
 You might ask.
 Wondering if maybe they aren’t quite up to snuff.

 Yes, we have all had “those kind” of meatballs before, that promised you the world but instead were little hard, greasy hockey pucks.
 Let’s not go onto that icy subject any further than we have to reach our goal, k?